sonic-net/SONiC/doc/fwutil/fwutil.md

 3. -z|--fw-image - firmware package downloaded during run time (this is an exclusive option from --image)

 **Note:**
-- the default option is _--image=current_ and _--boot=any_
+- the default option is _--image=current_ and _--boot=none_
 - --image and --fw-image can not be supported at the same time

 ##### 2.2.2.4.3 Custom Firmware Package option with --fw-image

-Auto-update command can support the standalone custom firmware image package with --fw-image option.
+The `update all` command can support the standalone custom firmware image package with --fw-image option.
 The package can be any format between ".tar" or ".tar.gz" and should have the "platform_components.json", the firmware image(s).
 The package can have the auto-update plugin if the platform doesn't support platform api or if plugin needs to be updatedplugin.
 The package can also have the component upgrade utility(script) and the utility will be used for the component firmware upgrade if it's specified in "platform_compnents.json".
-The `fwutil auto-update` commands uncompress the package and parse the "platform_components.json" to retrieve the firmware information.
+The `fwutil update all` commands uncompress the package and parse the "platform_components.json" to retrieve the firmware information.

 Here is the firmwareupdate directory structure with the extract of firmware image package.